 The Lesbian, Gay, Bisexual & Transgender Community Center, New York City

 This video from the LGBTCC Gender Identity Project offers an overview of concepts such as gender identity, gender roles, sexual orientation, and the difference between sex and gender.
 It also provides a variety of perspectives on gender from transgender people.
+Some related videos worth watching are:

 Think Before You Speak